sqsonia/Blueberry-Bunny/README.md

 ## How to play

 1. Drag the top stack of matching fruit bunnies from one tube toward another.
-2. Drop them onto a tube with the same fruit (or an empty tube) as long as there's space for the whole stack.
+2. Drop them onto any tube that has enough room for the whole stack—mixing flavors is totally fine.
 3. Keep sorting until every tube is filled with a single fruit flavor.
 Prefer keys?
 Focus a tube and press Enter/Space to pick up or drop.

 ## Run locally